vegaprotocol/documentation/docs/tutorials/proposals/new-market-proposal.md

 **LP price range** is a number that, when multiplied by 100, determines the percentage move up and down from the mid price, which determines the range of price levels over which automated [liquidity commitment orders](../../concepts/liquidity/provision.md) will be deployed.
 An accepted value is > 0 and <= 100.

 **Decimal places** need to be defined for both order sizes and the market.
+A market cannot specify more decimal places than its settlement asset supports.

 | Field | Description | Example |
 | ----------- | ----------- | ----------- |